-- 2.1 These procedures apply to election to the Board of Trustees. - 2.2 All CIM elections are subject to its Charter and Bye-laws, and where there is a conflict between these procedures and the Charter and Bye-laws, the provisions of the Charter and Bye-laws shall prevail.
+All CIM elections are subject to its Charter, Bye-laws and General Regulations, and where there is a conflict between these procedures and the Charter, Bye-laws and General Regulations, their provisions will prevail.

-3. Responsibilities
+1. Responsibilities

-- 3.1 The Bye-laws state that the Secretary is responsible for the conduct of the elections.
-The Secretary shall therefore either act as Returning Officer, or appoint a Returning Officer to act on his or her behalf. - 3.2 The Returning Officer is responsible for the conduct of a particular election.
-It is the job of the Returning Officer to apply and interpret these procedures; to count the votes (or oversee the count); and to announce the results.
-In the event of any dispute concerning these procedures, the ballot or the validity of votes, the decision of the Returning Officer shall be final. - 3.3 Subject to Bye-Law 42a, the Returning Officer has the power to suspend and then recommence an election or to disqualify candidates who breach these procedures. - 3.4 The Returning Officer may also appoint agents for the purposes of assisting with an election. - 3.5 The Returning Officer and his / her agents must not be CIM members.
-If the Secretary is a CIM member, an alternative Returning Officer shall be appointed by the Board of Trustees.
+- 1.1 The Institute Secretary is responsible for the conduct of the elections.
+The Institute Secretary will therefore either act as Returning Officer or appoint a Returning Officer to act on his or her behalf. - 1.2 The Returning Officer is responsible for the conduct of a particular election.
+It is the job of the Returning Officer to apply and interpret these procedures, to count the votes (or oversee the count) and to announce the results.
+In the event of any dispute concerning these procedures, the ballot or the validity of votes, the decision of the Returning Officer will be final. - 1.3 The Returning Officer has the power to suspend and then recommence an election or to disqualify candidates who breach these procedures. - 1.4 The Returning Officer may also appoint agents for the purposes of assisting with an election. - 1.5 The Returning Officer and his / her agents must not be CIM members.
+If the Institute Secretary is a CIM member, an alternative Returning Officer will be appointed by the Board.